Status and phase

 EXPLORATORY OBJECTIVES:

-I. To assess in vitro kinase inhibitor sensitivity using patient bone marrow (or peripheral blood) before and after treatment with the ruxolitinib and venetoclax combination.
+I. To assess in vitro kinase inhibitor sensitivity using participants' bone marrow (or peripheral blood).

 II.
-To use molecular techniques (potentially including next-generation sequencing and/or BH3 profiling) to examine the mechanisms of response versus (vs.) no response.
+To characterize changes in disease using molecular techniques (potentially including next-generation sequencing and/or BH3 profiling).

-Patients receive ruxolitinib orally (PO) twice daily (BID) and venetoclax PO once daily (QD) on days 1-28.
-Treatment repeats every 28 days for up to 2 cycles in the absence of disease progression or unacceptable toxicity.
+ARM 1 (COMPLETE 04/04/2025): Patients receive ruxolitinib orally (PO) twice daily (BID) and venetoclax PO once daily (QD) on days 1-28 of each cycle.
+Cycles repeat every 28 days for up to 2 cycles in the absence of disease progression or unacceptable toxicity.
 Patients may receive additional cycles of ruxolitinib and venetoclax at the discretion of the sponsor-investigator.
+Patients also undergo a skin punch biopsy and echocardiography (ECHO) at screening and blood sample collection and bone marrow aspiration and biopsy throughout the study.

-After completion of study treatment, patients are followed up every 6 months.
+After completion of study treatment, patients are followed up every 6 months for up to 2 years.

 Enrollment